gotha/xoomworks-hackathon2020/content/about.md

 We want to create an event where everyone can show us a glimpse of their vision of a better world.
 Event if it is not completely finished, it is the intention that counts.

-If you prove to have the best idea there will be a chance to mature it and develop it into a real product that will positively affect other people's lives.
+Prove that your idea is the best and you'll the chance to hatch and develop it into a real product that will positively affect other people's lives.

 Think outside the box (or inside, idk, I am not your mom).